Encarnación, ex-Rockies help Yankees beat Colorado 8-2

 LeMahieu and Ottavino signed with New York as free agents in the offseason.
 LeMahieu set a career high with his 67th RBI and increased his batting average to .330 in his first season away from Coors Field.
 Ottavino pitched a perfect sixth.

-Nicknamed LeMachine in New York, the focused, mild-mannered LeMahieu got a different moniker from Blackmon before the game: “silent assassin.”
+Nicknamed LeMachine in New York, the focused, mild-mannered LeMahieu got a different moniker from Charlie Blackmon before the game: “silent assassin.”
 Black said LeMahieu was “a thinking man’s player.”

 Judge also had an outfield assist in right, picking off Arenado in the third after Arenado aggressively rounded second on Ian Desmond’s single.